Online Joint Assortment-Inventory Optimization under MNL Choices: Incorporating Approximate Static Optimization Oracles

-Previously, we assume these optimization problems can be solved \emph{exactly} by an oracle.
+Previously, we assumed that these optimization problems can be solved \emph{exactly} by an oracle.
 However, to the best of our knowledge, at present there is no such efficient exact oracle.
 Indeed, even efficiently evaluating the expected profit of given assortment and inventory decisions is notoriously difficult, let alone solving for the profit-maximizing decision \citep{aouad2022stability,aouad2018greedy}.
 Fortunately, although exact oracles do not exist, there exist a variety of approximation algorithms or heuristics that can serve as \emph{approximate} oracles.
-For instance, \cite{liang2021assortment} propose a linear programming approach that is asymptotically optimal when customer arrivals follow a Poisson process and the expected number of customers is large.
-In particular, the suboptimality gap of their approach in terms of expected profit can be bounded by $O(\sqrt{NM\log(NM)}\ )$. \cite{aouad2018greedy} propose a greedy-like algorithm consisting of a combination of greedy procedures for a big class of customer arrival processes.
-Their algorithm achieves a $(0.139-\epsilon)$-approximation with probability at least $(1-\delta)$, for any $\epsilon\in(0, 1/4)$ and $\delta\in(0,1)$. \cite{aouad2022stability} devise a polynomial-time approximation scheme (PTAS) for arbitrarily distributed customer arrivals, such that for any $\epsilon \in (0, 1)$ and $\delta\in(0,1)$, their polynomial-time approximation algorithm achieves a $(1-\epsilon)$-approximation with a probability of at least $(1-\delta)$.
+We refer to \cite{liang2021assortment,aouad2018greedy,aouad2022stability,sun2024unifiedalgorithmicframeworkdynamic} for several examples.
+In \Cref{sec:oracle-survey}, we provide brief descriptions of these approximate oracles and their respective computational complexities and theoretical guarantees.

 Based on the examples above, we formalize $\epsilon$-$\delta$ oracles to the static joint assortment-inventory optimization problem.
-The aforementioned approximation algorithms or heuristics are all examples of $\epsilon$-$\delta$ oracles with appropriate error parameters $\epsilon$ and $\delta$.
+The aforementioned approximation algorithms or heuristics are examples of $\epsilon$-$\delta$ oracles with appropriate error parameters $\epsilon$ and $\delta$.

-\begin{definition} An oracle to the static joint assortment-inventory optimization problem is called an $\epsilon$-$\delta$ oracle if for any instance with any known value of parameters $\bv$ and $\bre$, the oracle can obtain a decision $\hat{\U} \in \setU$ such that $R(\hat \U; \bv, \bre) \ge (1 - \epsilon) \max_{\U \in \setU} R(\U; \bv, \bre)$ with a probability of at least $1 - \delta$. \end{definition}
+\begin{definition} An oracle to the static joint assortment-inventory optimization problem is called an $\epsilon$-$\delta$ oracle if, for any instance with any known value of parameters $\bv$ and $\bre$, the oracle can obtain a decision $\hat{\U} \in \setU$ such that $R(\hat \U; \bv, \bre) \ge (1 - \epsilon) \max_{\U \in \setU} R(\U; \bv, \bre)$ with a probability of at least $1 - \delta$. \end{definition}

 We can easily incorporate an $\epsilon$-$\delta$ oracle into our Algorithm~\ref{alg-main}.
-Specifically, we apply the oracle to obtain an approximate solution $\hat \U_{\ell}$ for every epoch $\ell$, such that with a probability of at least $1- \delta$,
+Specifically, we apply the oracle to obtain an approximate solution $\hat \U_{t}$ for every cycle $t$, such that with a probability of at least $1- \delta$,